 Aristotle said, “Well begun is half done.”
 You can ensure your future training success by taking some key steps now.
 The first is getting the right equipment.
 Visit a 3-Day outfitter or another specialty running/walking shoe store.
 Ask the salesperson to analyze your gait and fit you with shoes designed for an endurance walking event.
 Once you find the perfect fit, you’ll want to buy two pairs of shoes, so you can alternate while training and won’t wear any one pair out.
 Click here for more shoe shopping tips.

-Once you have the proper shoes, buy a pedometer (a simple model is very inexpensive) and measure how many steps you take during the course of a day.
+Once you have the proper shoes, buy a fitness tracker (a simple pedometer is very inexpensive) and measure how many steps you take during the course of a day.
 On average, it takes about 1700-2000 steps to travel one mile, depending on your stride length.
 To measure your stride, mark a distance of 50 feet.
 Now walk this distance and count your steps.
 Divide 50 by the number of steps and that is your stride length.
 Now, divide 5280 by your stride length to find your average steps per mile.